inivekin/abosa/abosa.typ

 but I can keep you company.
-The trailing sleet am glad tae shed wi flailing feats o selfish plead, we fledgling fleet hae nae yet said our last o which we still hae need.
+The trailing sleet am glad tae shed wi flailing feats o selfish plead, we fledgling fleet hannae yet said our last o which we still hae need.
 But casting doon, submerged in deep expanse which laps at heaped collapse,